-Having figured out a reasonable method for the stars, I began pulling together my ideas for the control panels.?
-Originally,?
-I played around with the idea of installing several old computer monitors through out the room and driving the images from a main CPU.?
-While having ‘live’ computers would have given us greater flexibility, it would also add the potential for maintenance and additional expense.?
+Having figured out a reasonable method for the stars, I began pulling together my ideas for the control panels.
+Originally, I played around with the idea of installing several old computer monitors through out the room and driving the images from a main CPU.
+While having ‘live’ computers would have given me greater flexibility, it would also add the potential for maintenance and additional expense.
 I had to stay focused that this was a child’s playroom!

-Images are mostly all Thumbnails:?
-Click to enlarge
+The images below are mostly Thumbnails: Click to enlarge

-A Great ‘Night-Light”?
-Here’s the finished prototype.?
-Basically a light box with a “frame” opening that would hold the control panel image.?
+Here’s the finished prototype.
+Basically a light box with a “frame” opening that would hold the control panel image.
 (My son did use this as an awesome “night-light”.)

 Let’s look at the various components.